 There are two possible starting points for a master thesis project: Students can either:

-A list of open master thesis topics – which tie in closely with our ongoing research projects – can be found in the display cabinet next to room SO 205 or on our internal ILIAS page.
+A list of open master thesis topics – which tie in closely with our ongoing research projects – can be found in our internal ILIAS group.
 If you are interested in or have specific questions about any of the listed topics, please contact the indicated contact person by email.
 We are looking forward to visiting with you and discussing the topics in detail.

 In a next step, it is essential to draft and send us a proposal (one-pager) which includes the following elements:

 It is not necessary to be an expert in procurement to conduct a master thesis with our chair, but it is highly recommended to attend at least one of our master courses.
-At minimum, applicants should have passed at least one module OPM 6xx and one seminar OPM 7xx within the Area Operations Management (or equivalent courses/ modules within an exchange program).
+At minimum, applicants should have passed one module OPM 6XX and one seminar OPM 7XX in the Area Operations Management (or equivalent courses/ modules within an exchange program).

 Master thesis applications should be sent to procurementbwl.uni-mannheim.de with the following documents: